TrruptiNimje/dnb-assignment-project/README.md

 ### Tools and Frameworks Used
 Selenium: Used for browser automation to interact with the web application.
 Python: The programming language used to write the test scripts.
-Pytest: A testing framework that makes it easy to write simple and scalable test cases.
+Pytest: A testing framework that makes writing simple and scalable test cases easy.

 ### Directory and File Descriptions
 1. tests/